 - with no intention of using it

-Carrying a gun or a knife could mean being arrested, going to court and ending up with a criminal record that will affect the rest of that person’s life.
+Your child could get arrested for carrying a gun or a knife.
+They could go to court and get a criminal record that will affect the rest of their life.
 Having a criminal record can prevent people from getting a job, going to university or college, or even travelling abroad.

 If your child is in a gang

-It’s also important to be clear that your child does have a choice even when they think they may not - they don't have to follow the crowd.
+It’s also important to tell your child they have a choice and they don't have to follow the crowd.